 – Larry B., long-time user of a password manager

-This tool offers all of the convenience they experienced in the lax and unsafe practices, but with increased security.
+This tool offers all of the convenience employees experienced in the lax and unsafe practices, but with increased security.
 Password managers also allow the company to assess how well employees adhere to safety protocol.
 This tool offers a number of benefits to help eliminate one of the higher threats posed from employee negligence in cyber safety.